2018 NFL Mock Draft: Cardinals move up for Josh Allen; Minkah Fitzpatrick lands with Patriots

 12. Indianapolis Colts (via mock trade)

 Marcus Davenport, DE, UTSA.
 Davenport's film and athletic profile are top-10 worthy, and the Colts love the idea of landing him after trading back.
-They get picked No. 56 overall (Round 2) and No. 121 (Round 4) from Buffalo in this swap.
+They get pick No. 56 overall (Round 2) and No. 121 (Round 4) from Buffalo in this swap.

 13. Washington Redskins